1946 United States gubernatorial elections

-United States gubernatorial elections were held in 1946, in 34 states, concurrent with the House and Senate elections, on November 5, 1946 (September 9 in Maine).
+United States gubernatorial elections were held in 1946, in 34 states, concurrent with the House and Senate elections, on November 5, 1946.
+Elections took place on September 9 in Maine.

 In Idaho, the governor was elected to a 4-year term for the first time, instead of a 2-year term.
 In New Jersey, this was the last election on a 3-year cycle, before switching to a 4-year term for governors from 1949.